 And remember, as we discussed in Part 1, it’s highly recommended that you do this alongside anyone you’re sexually intimate with.

 Please be sure to read the final section on this post about heavy metals and yeast.

 For best results, be consistent with this.
 Most say that right out of the chute, a fog/haze lifts, energy increases, outlook changes, they lose weight, skin issues clear up, and they feel lighter and brighter.

 This topic cannot be adequately covered in this post.
 It’s a complex subject—and testing is controversial.

 Remember when I said that my study on candida goes back way before I started nutrition school?
-The naturopath I was working with at the time said, “Yeast feeds on metals, especially mercury.”
+The naturopath I was working with at the time said, “Yeast feeds on heavy metals.”

 For those with alopecia, there’s also the risk of high levels of thallium, but that’s not as common.

 I don’t want to freak you out—and I don’t want to make this complex.